viur-framework/viur-core/docs/doc_start/25_gcloud.rst

 #################################

 At the time of writing every ViUR system is written on top of the Google App Engine.
-To be able to develop Software with a ViUR system you need to follow some basic steps in the Google Cloud Console.
+To be able to develop software with a ViUR system you need to follow some basic

+steps in the Google Cloud Console.

 ..
 Note::